 Decorating my front porch for Fall is one of my favorite things to do!
 I love bringing out the pumpkins and coming up with something a little different every season.

 It’s the first day of October and finally starting to feel like Fall here in New Hampshire.
 We’ve had an unseasonably warm September and I couldn’t get motivated to start decorating my Fall front porch wearing sandals and capris!

 It was so beautiful out this past Sunday so I hauled out my bag-o-fake pumpkins and all my other outside decor to try and get inspired.

-I bought this adorable wall basket on my Christmas Tree Shop haul last month and I couldn’t wait to use it for Fall.
+I bought this adorable wall basket on my Christmas Tree Shop haul last month and couldn’t wait to use it for Fall.
 It’s nice and long and was only $7.99!

 I used a rattan pumpkin nestled between two burlap pumpkins that I had painted a light green.
-I filled the rest of the basket in with a mixture of Fall leaf picks and dried hydrangeas.
+Then I filled the rest of the basket with a mixture of Fall leaf picks and dried hydrangeas.